yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Infrastructure edition.md

 #### Exit criteria:

 -  Once the order is queued for processing, you will be redirected to a results page indicating Success and showing you your order id that was queued as confirmation.

-### Task 3: Publish the Web App
+### Task 3: Publish the web app

-In this task, you will publish the Web application to Azure.
+In this task, you will publish the web application to Azure.

 #### Tasks to complete: